tuck1s/thetucks-com/content/post/itunes-ugh/index.md

 `moveit.sh` takes an argument, allowing each share to be moved individually.
 It can be run repeatedly to move any new data that has arisen since the copy was started.
 This allowed a "gradual catchup" strategy, with the old NAS continuing as the primary storage while I did lots of testing of the new NAS.

-## File ow
+## File ownership

-The first "gotcha" was that rsync marks the copied files as owned by the `root`, i.e. the current logged-in user with `sudo` permissions.
+The first "gotcha" was that rsync marks the copied files as owned by `root`, i.e. the current logged-in user with `sudo` permissions.

 It was therefore necessary to change file ownership afterwards for each share, e.g.